-Note: Particle data is a cumulative raw count regardless of the instrument's settings.
+Note: Particle data is a

 The timestamp field indicates when the data record was recorded.
 Timestamps are stored as the number of seconds since 1/1/1970, the Unix time epoch.
-This value can be written directly into a C/C++ time\t data type to be used by ANSI C time functions.
+This value can be written directly into a C/C++ time t data type to be used by ANSI C time functions.